ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/aws.md

 The adapted functions will be output to a folder called _.aws-output_ with the following two folders:

-- `api/` - All API routes will be in this folder, with one folder per route
+- _api/_ - All API routes will be in this folder, with one folder per endpoint
-- `routes/` - All SSR pages will be in this folder, with one folder per route
+- _routes/_ - All SSR pages will be in this folder, with one folder per route

-Here is an example from a directory listing perspective of what the structure of this folder looks like:
+Here is an example directory listing of what the structure of this folder might look like:

 ```shell
 .aws-output/